 Async requests are a “fire and forget” way of executing model inference requests.
 Instead of waiting for a response from a model, making an async request queues the request, and immediately returns with a request identifier.
-Async inference results are sent via a POST request to a user-defined webhook upon completion.
+Optionally, async request results are sent via a POST request to a user-defined webhook upon completion.

 Use async requests for: